himlen1990/multiple-grasping-pose-learning/README.md

 ```
 (ref https://github.com/knorth55/coral_usb_ros for environment building)
 If nothing goes wrong.
 We can start collect data
+May be you should [build aero-ros-pkg manually](https://github.com/seed-solutions/aero-ros-pkg#build-packge ), and then [create eusmodel of aero](https://github.com/jsk-ros-pkg/jsk_robot/tree/master/jsk_aero_robot/aeroeus#create-eusmodel ).

 ## Data collection
 launch file for data collection.